vikhola/content-type/README.md

 ### ContentType.from()

-The `ContentType.from()` static method takes an HTTP Content-Type header, parses it, and returns a ContentType instance with type and params.
+The `contentType.from()` static method takes an HTTP Content-Type header, parses it, and returns a new ContentType instance with the type and params.

-If the content type header is not a string or some parameters contain invalid characters, the ContentType instance will have an empty `type` property and an empty `params` object after initialization.

 ```js
 const contentType = ContentType.from('text/html; charset=utf-8; foo=bar')